-At-will employment is an employment arrangement entered into without a contract that may be terminated at any time, by either the employer or employee, without cause.
-Almost every individual employed by a board of education is required to be employed through an employment contract, and thus they are not subject to the at-will employment doctrine.
+At-will employment is an employment arrangement entered into without a contract that may be terminated at any time by either the employer or employee without cause.
+Almost every individual employed by a board of education is required to be employed through an employment contract and thus is not subject to the at-will employment doctrine.
 One primary exception appears to be educational assistants and other unclassified employees who are employed by a civil service school district.